Thanks to the work of our incredible volunteers every afternoon is unique and fun!

 A team of more than 50 volunteers takes its magic to the hospitals every afternoon

 “Joy cures not only the soul, but the body too, and Aladina is pure joy.
 I’ve seen it in how my daughter’s illness improves every day.”

 The kids and teens anxiously wait for the opportunity to escape the harsh reality of the hospital.
-In the afternoon, they know that once the doctors and nurses leave, that is when the Aladina volunteers arrive and the fun begins!
-Through games, workshops, and training sessions the volunteers create meaningful and deep-rooted relationships with the patients and their families.
+In the afternoon, they know that once the doctors and nurses leave, the Aladina volunteers arrive and the fun begins!
+Through games, workshops, and training sessions our volunteers create meaningful and deep-rooted relationships with the patients and their families.

 All of our volunteer work is coordinated by an outstanding group of professionals, including Aladina’s director of hospital programs, our coordinator, and the foundation’s psycho-oncologists.
-Our volunteers don’t think of what they do as an unpleasant task; instead, they go back home feeling uplifted from the kids’ smiles.
+Our volunteers don’t think of what they do as a chore; instead, they go home feeling uplifted from the kids’ smiles.

 Our team of volunteers keeps growing!
 We have volunteer programs at Hospital Niño Jesús, Gregorio Marañón, 12 de Octubre and Quirón.